Open today: 8:30 a.m. - 3 p.m.

 Plastisol-coated sheets are still widely used thanks to their durability and visual appeal, but care should be taken in applications where fire resistance is critical (for example, near boundary walls or in public-access buildings).

-Finish Type Fire Rating (Typical) Combustibility Smoke / Flame Contribution Best Suited For
+Finish Type Reaction to Fire Class (EN 13501-1) Combustibility Smoke / Flame Contribution

 All steel cladding products supplied by Accord Steel Cladding meet strict quality and performance standards — but when it comes to fire safety, understanding the differences between finishes is key.